Photo: William Hurst

 The image shows Canada geese who like to feast on the manoomin seedlings and cattails planted to discourage the damage that can be done by the geese on the right.
 On the left is mature rice being harvested in the traditional way into a canoe.
 “Manoomin is ecologically so unique and culturally so important… I sing to it when I rice”, said Fond Du Lac Natural Resource’s Tom Howes.
 “I like that the story is here.”

 Howes isn’t the only one.
 Shortly after the mural went up, Laing witnessed a mother and son driving slowly by, then pulling over to take photos and selfies.
 They told her that they love Swanson’s work and try to get photos of his art whenever possible.
 The folks along West Michigan feel honored to have a mural of their own – it’s a gem worth seeking out.

 “I am a painter and muralist fascinated by the way science fiction posits a future for humanity that is transformed by major environmental changes and technological innovations.
 My invented landscapes ask viewers to consider unfamiliar places, such as the lines between true false, fiction and documentation, natural growth and urban development.”

 Photos: Shannon Laing, Tristen Eberling, William Hurst

-Happy Sleeper / Ecolibrium3, 2010 W Superior St (On rear wall, viewable from Upper Michigan Street)
+Happy Sleeper / Ecolibrium3, 2010 W Superior St (On rear wall, viewable from West Michigan Street)